colinta/Ashen/README.md

         return Window(components: [
             LabelView(text: "Our things"),
             OptimizedListView(dataList: data, rowHeight: 3) { row in
-                // this feature is similar to how UITableView renders cells -
-                // only the rows that are visible will be rendered. return LabelView(text: row.title)
+                return LabelView(text: row.title)
             }
+            // 👆 this view is similar to how UITableView renders cells - only
+            // the rows that are visible will be rendered. rowHeight can also be
+            // assigned a function, btw, to support dynamic heights.
         ])
     }
     else {